scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/list-objects.rst

   When response is truncated (the IsTruncated element value in the response is true), you can use the key name in this field as marker in the subsequent request to get next set of objects.
-S3 Connector lists objects in alphabetical order Note: This element is returned only if you have delimiter request parameter specified.
+Zenko lists objects in alphabetical order Note: This element is returned only if you have delimiter request parameter specified.
 If response does not include the NextMaker and it is truncated, you can use the value of the last Key in the response as the marker